 Z.169 (revised), Testing and Test Control Notation version 3: TTCN-3 Using XML schema with TTCN-3, defines the mapping rules for W3C Schema to TTCN-3 to enable testing of XML-based systems, interfaces and protocols.
 The third revision of Z.169 contains amendments, clarifications, corrigenda and editorial corrections.

+Z.169 (revised), Testing and Test Control Notation version 3: Using XML schema with TTCN-3, defines the mapping rules for W3C Schema to TTCN-3 to enable testing of XML-based systems, interfaces and protocols.
+This revision of the Recommendation contains amendments, clarifications, corrigenda and editorial corrections.

 Z.170 (revised), Testing and Test Control Notation version 3: TTCN-3 documentation comment specification, defines a documentation of TTCN-3 source code using special documentation comments.
 The second revision of Z.170 contains amendments, clarifications, corrigenda and editorial corrections.

 Z.Sup1 (revised), ITU-T Z.100-series – Supplement on methodology on the use of description techniques, (that is, Recommendations ITU-T Z.100 to Z.107, Z.109, Z.110, Z.120, Z.121, Z.150, Z.151, Z.160 to Z.170), outlines a methodology (called SDL+) for the use of these languages in combination, in particular where the ITU Specification and Description Language is used.